Mode, Frequency & Duration of Therapy Sessions In London

 Counselling & Psychotherapy Unsuitability

-Counselling Unsuitability The confidential process of therapy is about increasing awareness, choice and self-responsibility, rather than judging, diagnosing, labelling or offering a medical model of "corrective treatment".
+Counselling Unsuitability The confidential process of therapy is about increasing awareness, choice, and self-responsibility, rather than judging, diagnosing, labelling or offering a medical model of "corrective treatment".
+This may stigmatise people, for we are too complex to categorise into neat boxes.
 As a private practitioner working in-person, online and outdoors, the counselling and psychotherapy service I offer is not suitable for:

 - Couples, children, adolescents, families